STEPHANIE REDLICK - NEGLECTED HORSES?

 JIM HORNE WRITES:

-On Sunday, February 2, 2025, at 4:30 pm I was called by my second cousin’s wife, Dianne Beleskey to ask if I could help a young lady whose mare had given birth the night before.
+On Sunday, February 2, 2025, at 4:30 pm I was called by my second cousin’s wife, Dianne Beleskey to ask if I could help Stephanie Redlick whose mare had given birth the night before.

 Dianne works at a gas station close to a property that Stephanie Redlick leases and Stephanie came into the gas station to get some water for the mare.

-Stephanie Redlick told Dianne the foal was born during the night in a small uninsulated barn.
+Stephanie Redlick told Dianne the foal was born during the night in a small uninsulated barn in Oro-Medonte, Ontario.
 The outside temperature was minus 18 Celsius.
 (Minus 26 with the wind chill factor.)

-The newborn somehow got hung up over a chain that goes from a gate to a post at the end of the stall and the foal was stuck there until Stephanie - who does not live on the property - arrived the next day.
+The newborn somehow got hung up over a chain that goes from a gate to a post at the end of the stall and the foal was stuck there until Stephanie - who lives over an hour away in North York - arrived the next day.

 JIM HORNE CONTINUES: